hipay/hipay-docs/hipay-enterprise-sdk-magento_1/01-Home.md

 ## Please note

--   You will need to configure your HiPay Enterprise account
-    before installing your Magento module in your [*HiPay Enterprise back office*](https://merchant.hipay-tpp.com/).
+-   You will need to configure your HiPay Enterprise account before installing your Magento module in your [HiPay Enterprise back office](https://merchant.hipay-tpp.com/).
--   The HiPay Enterprise module is not offered natively on Magento,
-    you must contact HiPay to get it.
+-   The HiPay Enterprise module is not offered natively on Magento, you must contact HiPay to get it.
 -   This module requires valid HiPay Enterprise credentials to be able to use it;
     please contact HiPay to get them.